kiwitcms/Kiwi/docs/source/installing_gce.rst

     RUN pip install -U pip

-    # Install gunicorn and Nitrate
+    # Install gunicorn and KiwiTestPad
     # remove django-s3-folder-storage if you don't use Amazon S3 for static files
-    RUN pip install gunicorn nitrate django-s3-folder-storage
+    RUN pip install gunicorn django-s3-folder-storage kiwitestpad

     # Add application code.
     ADD . /app

     # Gunicorn is used to run the application on Google App Engine. $PORT is defined
     # by the runtime.
-    CMD gunicorn -b :$PORT --keyfile /app/ssl/key.pem --certfile /app/ssl/cert.pem mynitrate.wsgi
+    CMD gunicorn -b :$PORT --keyfile /app/ssl/key.pem --certfile /app/ssl/cert.pem mykiwi.wsgi

 .. note::

-    ``ssl/`` is a directory containing SSL key and certificate if you'd like to serve Nitrate via HTTPS.
+    ``ssl/`` is a directory containing SSL key and certificate if you'd like to serve KiwiTestPad via HTTPS.

 .. warning::

-    At the time of writing Nitrate is not distributed as a package hosted on Python Package Index.
-The command ``pip install nitrate`` above will fail unless you provide it with the exact URL to ``nitrate-X.Y.tar.gz``!
+    At the time of writing KiwiTestPad is not distributed as a package hosted on Python Package Index.
+The command ``pip install kiwitestpad`` above will fail unless you provide it with the exact URL to ``kiwitestpad-X.Y.tar.gz``!
 You can build the package on your own using ``python ./setup.py sdist``!